Outdoor Living Designs & Spaces in San Diego

 Outdoor Kitchen Ideas

 Outdoor kitchens have exploded in popularity over the last few years.
 Homeowners want more than grilling capability; they want to have the versatility to cook anything they can in a normal kitchen, just outside.
 If that sounds like you, an outdoor kitchen can allow you to do just that.
-They can be equipped with a built in bbq, full-size refrigerator, stovetop, even a brick pizza oven if so desired.
+They can be equipped with a built in barbecue, full-size refrigerator, stove top, even a brick pizza oven if so desired.
 It all depends on the style and appearance you want to achieve.
-It’s important to keep the hot areas (grill or stove), cold areas (refrigerator), wet areas (sink) and dry areas (countertops) separate yet cohesive in order to make your outdoor kitchen function in top condition.
+It’s important to keep the hot areas (grill or stove), cold areas (refrigerator), wet areas (sink) and dry areas (counter tops) separate yet cohesive in order to make your outdoor kitchen function in top condition.